 One of the worst things about developing a painful illness is that it stripped writing from my life.
 It wasn't just the exhaustion, and it wasn't some manner of depression.
 The truth is that I could find nothing inside of me.
 No words.
 They were gone.
 Pain had dammed my creativity at its source, and with just one or two exceptions, I wrote nothing of consequence for more than a dozen years.

-When the migraines lessened in 2007 I had two novels spring into my head, waiting for me to write them.
-I recognized a rare gift.
+When an unexpected respite from the pain took hold in 2010, I had two novels spring into my head, waiting for me to write them.
+I cherished this rare gift.
 I had tried to write a plodding and unoriginal mystery novel in 1992 — a process that was about as enjoyable as dental surgery — so to find myself touched by such unexpected grace seemed nothing short of a miracle.

-Unfortunately, living through more than 5,000 migraines in 5,000 days leaves you with some powerful debts, so I must take just about every job that comes along — even when I knew I should run in the other direction.
+Unfortunately, living through more than 6,000 migraines leaves you with some powerful debts, so I must take just about every job that comes along — even when I know I should run in the other direction.

-But dedication and resourcefulness is paying off and finally in 2010, I've had the opportunity to write the first of two novels that's been bouncing around in my brain for three years.
-The opening lines are below.
+But dedication and resourcefulness is paying off and I've had the opportunity to write the first of two novels that's been bouncing around in my brain.
+The opening lines of my middle-grade mystery are below.

 Jacob Jollimore didn’t hesitate; his fight-or-flight instinct was missing the fight half.
 His feet barely touched the aisle as he dashed to the Montréal bus’s rear doors, which were seconds away from closing.